-Assistant Professor Liz Teston guides her students to experience learning by applying classroom lessons in communities near and far.
+Liz Teston, an assistant professor and James Johnson Dudley Faculty Scholar in the School of Interior Architecture, guides her students to experience learning by applying classroom lessons in communities near and far.

-Recent examples include the Beardsley Farm Education Center, Fod-des-Blancs School in Haiti, and the Red Bird water kiosk in Clay County, Kentucky.
+Recent examples include the Beardsley Farm Education Center led by Assistant Professor Jennifer Akerman, and two projects led by Professor John McRae: the Fod-des-Blancs School in Haiti and the Red Bird water kiosk in Clay County, Kentucky.

 “Giving students the experience of working directly with a client allows them to test the skills they’ve been honing in the classroom,” Teston says.
 “I enjoy contributing to their growth as professionals and seeing the aha moments learned in real-life experiences.”